csc-training/geocomputing_course/materials/terminal.md

 ## Basic Linux commands

-Do you remember on how you edited some files in the webinterface?
-Lets do the same thing again; only from the command line:
+Do you remember on how you edited some files in the web interface?
+Let's do the same thing again; only from the command line:

 ### Navigating folders

-1. Login to the Puhti webinterface, and start a login shell; first, check which directory you are in by typing `pwd` and hitting `Enter`:
+1. Login to the Puhti web interface, and start a login shell; first, check which directory you are in by typing `pwd` and hitting `Enter`:

 ```bash
 pwd